alt-art/e-comerce/project/README.md

 ## Requirements

-You need to have coinmarketcap API Token to use the API, you can get it [here](https://pro.coinmarketcap.com/signup/) or use the one provided in the `.env.example`.
+You need to have coinmarketcap API Token to use the API, you can get it [here](https://pro.coinmarketcap.com/signup/) or use the one mocked provided in the `.env.example`.

 MySQL database is required to store the data.
 You can make a docker image with the following command: